Chapter 310: Academic Tenure Regulations

 - Extension of a faculty member's probationary period shall have no adverse effect on the tenure decision.
 A faculty member who has received an extension shall not be prevented from being considered for tenure at an earlier time during the probationary period.

-- This guideline does not address faculty leave, nor does it effect any existing policy or policies relating to faculty leave.
+- This guideline does not address faculty leave, nor does it affect any existing policy or policies relating to faculty leave.

 Next Rule: 310.030 Notice of Appointment or Resignation